vt-middleware/ldaptive/docs/guide/connections/pooling.md

 {% include source/connections/pooling/2.java %}
 {% endhighlight %}

-Validation is successful if the compare operation returns true.
+Validation is successful if the compare operation returns any result.

 ### SearchConnectionValidator